Pjatte1337/portfolio-2/README.md

 ## Description

 This is my personal portfolio webpage.
 On this webpage you can see what projects I have been doing the last year.
-On every projecet you can get info about the project and link to live demo page and alose the code on Github.
+On every project you can get info about the project and link to live demo page and alose the code on Github.

 The three project is: